Timeline of the feminist art movement in New Zealand: 1980s

 The National Art Gallery stages the exhibition Women in Communication, curated by exhibitions officer Louise Upton.
 It includes an open forum to support prints and photographs from New Zealand women artists.
 Work by Robin White, Vivian Lynn, Kate Coolahan and Gillian Chaplin were shown.
-The exhibition toured to Palmerston North and Whangarei and included video tapes from the Los Angeles Women's Video Centre.
+The exhibition toured to Palmerston North and Whangārei and included video tapes from the Los Angeles Women's Video Centre.